qeeqbox/social-analyzer/README.md

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

+## Update
+- The following rate is currently being tested, and will be implemented as soon as the automated test passes:
+- - Detected (profiles that have => %75)
+- - Maybe (profiles that have < %75 or profiles without detections)
+- - Failed (connectivity issues)

 ## Security Testing

 ```bash